-- 1. Many jurisdictions require translation to be performed by certified translators before documentation can be considered as evidence in a court.
-One option for tax administrations is generally to allow uncertified translation and to require an official translation only where it is believed that the case is to be brought before a court.
-In such a case, it is advisable to request translations as early as possible. - 2.
-Jurisdictions requiring the master file in their local language might consider providing longer deadlines, so taxpayers have enough time to prepare and translate the file. - 3.
+- 1. Many jurisdictions require translation to be performed by certified translators before documentation can be considered as evidence in the court.
+One option for tax administrations is generally to allow uncertified translation and to require official translation only where it is believed the case is going to court.
+It is advisable to request translations as early as possible. - 2.
+Jurisdictions requiring the master file in their local language might consider providing longer deadlines so taxpayers have enough time to prepare and translate the file. - 3.
 Jurisdictions may also allow taxpayers to file transfer pricing studies in a commonly used language.
 If so, the option to submit documentation in a foreign language should be established (or at least not precluded) in domestic law.

-(See Annex 6 for different countries' practices)
+(See Annex 5 for different countries' practices)